-I’m currently teaching HSTS 419 (Studies in Scientific Controversy)
+I’m currently teaching HSTS 422 (Studies in Science and Politics)

 I’ve posted a little blurb about my current research on the Oregon State University History of Science blog.